 The Green Stationery Company selects products that are environmentally benign or have environmental advantages over the standard stationery equivalents.
 We aim to maintain sustainable business practices within a culture that respects all life and honours its independence, and to ease our customers' path to a modern, low-impact office.

-We have a unique range of products; we are not a standard office stationer that just highlights some recycled products supplied by their wholesalers and then calls themselves a green office company.
+We have a unique range of products; we are not a standard office stationer that just highlights some recycled paper products and proclaims themselves "Green".
 Many new Green products are showcased by manufacturers in our green catalogue before they become available to the normal office supply companies.
 We also manufacture ourselves and import unusual or innovative Green products from like minded companies outside the UK.

 Who we are and how we work